 The University's Code of Student Behavior states academic and non-academic offenses for which students will be sanctioned.
-Students should familiarize themselves with this code, which can be found on the website:
+Students should familiarize themselves with this code, which can be found on the website.

-http://www.governance.ualberta.ca/codesofconductandresidencecommunitystandards/codeofst udentbehaviour.aspx.
 Students' attention is drawn in particular to the University's stand on plagiarism and harassment.